Manor Fields Park incident: Police release information on cordon in place in Sheffield

-The incident, the nature of which has not been confirmed, took place at Manor Fields Park off City Road, to the east of the city centre.
+A man's body was found in Manor Fields Park, off City Road to the east of the city centre, just after 5am.

 SYP said: "Good morning South Yorkshire.
 There is currently a police cordon in place around Manor Fields Park off City Road in Sheffield this morning.
 Please avoid the area while officers carry out their work.
 Thank you."